PacktPublishing/Hands-On-RESTful-Web-Services-with-ASP.NET-Core-3/README.md

 - Secure your information using HTTPS and token-based authentication
 - Integrate multiple web service using techniques such as resilient-clients and messaging

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781789537611">https://packt.link/free-ebook/9781789537611 </a> </p>